Co-parenting, education & school

 School is a major part of your children’s lives and a central pillar providing structure and social support, as well as academic opportunity.
 When you and their other parent separate, school may become particularly essential as a source of continuity and stability for your children.

-Avoid only one parent “dealing” with the school.
+Avoid only one parent “dealing” with the school (the legal bit)

 All parents with parental responsibility are entitled to make decisions about their child’s education and receive information from the school even if, for day-to-day purposes, the school’s main contact is with the parent whom the children live with on school days.